SodiumFRP/sodium-typescript/README.md

 scheme - for example, it can't track dependencies if you poke arbitrary Sodium objects into a StreamSink, but I think these should not affect any normal usages.
 Time will tell.

+CHANGELOG

+1.0.0    Add snapshot3(), snapshot4(), snapshot5() and snapshot6().
+         Fix a serious bug in TimerSystem where timers sometimes don't fire.